arokettu/bencode/docs/decoding.rst

 ======================

 .. versionchanged:: 3.0 ``Collection`` is now a real enum
+.. deprecated:: 3.1 Passing class names as handlers will be removed in 4.0

 Dictionaries and lists will be arrays by default.
 You can change this behavior with options.